gabriel-klein-rev/2298-Big-Data-Revature/Week 2/SQL/week2day4.md

  - UNIQUE - Every value in the column must be unique.
  - NOT NULL - The column cannot hold `null` values.
  - DEFAULT - Sets a default value, if a `null` value would be inserted, replace it with the default instead.
 Works well with NOT NULL, but doesn't work with UNIQUE
+ - Data type - we can only insert the proper type of data in a column

 ### Nested Queries